rohitr1925/awsproj/README.md

-This a project for employee database
+This a project for employee database built and hosted using AWS services